 The direct costs and benefits in the two case studies are summarised below, on the basis of available information.
-For example, income for the Cerbère-Banyuls Nature Reserve is not available, while for the Port-Cros National Park, which also includes a land area, it has not been possible to distinguish the portion of revenue relating solely to the marine area.
+For example, for the Port-Cros National Park, which also includes a land area, it has not been possible to distinguish the portion of revenue relating solely to the marine area.
 However, the annual income for the Bagaud ZMEL was calculated.